websauna/websauna/docs/source/narrative/modelling/models.rst

 Primary keys: UUID, running counter or both?
 --------------------------------------------

-Websauna has extensive support for :term:`UUID` for primary key ids.
+Websauna has extensive support for :term:`UUID` as primary key ids.
 It uses UUID version 4 (random), which gives you a 122 bit non-guessable integer with 6 bit for error checking.

 .. note ::